XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/MetaData.md

 ### Response Format

 The XML response contains many elements of the supplier's meta data: number of hotels, number of cities and number of areas available, maximum number of *roomcandidate*, maximum number of paxes in a *roomcandidate*, release days, minimum stay, list of languages supported ...

+And it is separated in the following sections:

+- Avail
+- Valuation
+- Reservation
+- ReservationRead
+- ReservationList
+- Cancel
+- Batch
+- Generic

+Clarification - All information contained within the Avail section, relates to the availability method, all information contained withing the Valuation section, relates to the valuation method, etc.

 ### MetaDataRQ Example